web3privacy/hackathon-2025-berlin/hacker-manual.md

 ## 🌐 Post-hackathon community
  - Join the W3PN Dev Channel (invite-only)
  - W3PN to promote the projects and share work done
- - shill the experience on social media
+ - share the experience on social media
  - Medium article about projects submitted and judging
  - Invite-only call with hackers & mentors